Don’t dress your children provocatively…or major news sites will call them “tramps”

 I realize that there is such a thing as propriety.
 The little girl described in this column probably shouldn’t show up at a funeral in her halter top and Juicy sweatpants.
 There is also such a thing as legitimate concern about your child’s sexual choices– nobody wants their daughter to become accidentally pregnant, or their son to accidentally impregnate someone’s daughter.
 But clothing styles and sexual practices are two different things.
 Really, it’s true.
 If we insist on pretending otherwise, we are giving credence to the victim-blamers and feeding the pervasive bias that suggests someone’s personal worth can be determined by how she dresses.
 Prostitutes and promiscuous women are lesser, the thinking goes, therefore people who dress like prostitutes and promiscuous women (or more accurately, how I imagine such people dress) are lesser by association.
 That is how a grown man writing for CNN gets to apply the word “tramp” to a little girl.

-10 thoughts on “Don’t dress your children provocatively…or major news sites will call them “tramps””
+10 Replies to “Don’t dress your children provocatively…or major news sites will call them “tramps””

 1. Don't want your child becoming a low end prostitute keep penises out of them.
 Worry a bit less about what they are wearing and a little more about who you leave them alone with.